-The clear, dome-shaped window of the front of your eye.
+The clear, dome-shaped window of the front of your eye is cornea.
 It focuses light into your eye.

 There are several common conditions that affect the cornea.

 Injuries: Small abrasions (scratches) on the cornea usually heal on their own.
 Deeper scratches or other injuries can cause corneal scarring and vision problems.